RiceComp215-Staff/RiceChecks/README.md

 ## Concepts

 The essential design of the autograder is:
-- You decorate your unit tests with annotations that specify their associated projects and points values
+- You decorate your unit tests with annotations that specify their associated projects and points values.
   - If you've got a single master repository for multiple separate projects, you do these annotations once and they stay put in your master branch.
 They have no impact on student code.
-- You extract a *grading policy* for every given project, which you then include in the `config` directory that is handed out to your students
+- You extract a *grading policy* for every given project, which you then include in the `config` directory that is handed out to your students.
   - This policy is a human-readable YAML file, so you can easily review it, for example, to ensure that you have the expected total number of points.
 - You provide your students with a `build.gradle` file, specifying all the tasks that need to be run.
-This includes JUnit5 tests (`@Test` and `@TestFactory`), CheckStyle, google-java-style, ErrorProne, and JaCoCo.
+This includes JUnit5 tests (`@Test` and `@TestFactory`), CheckStyle, google-java-format, ErrorProne, and JaCoCo.
-- You add the autograder code to `build.gradle` that we provide, which runs all these gradle tasks, each of which already logs their output to the `build` directory, making sure that a failure of one task doesn't preclude the rest of the tasks from running.
+- You add our provided autograder code to `build.gradle`, which runs all these gradle tasks, writing log files to the `build` directory.
+  We change the default configuration so as many tasks will complete as possible, rather than stopping immediately when a task fails.
 - The autograder runs
-  as a standalone Java program, reading all this output and evaluating it with respect to the grading policy, printing its results to standard output, and then it either exits with 0 or non-zero, which is then understood by CI services to imply success or failure.
+  as a standalone Java program, reading all the `build` output and evaluating it with respect to the grading policy.
+Results are printed to standard output, and then the autograder either exits with 0 or non-zero, which is then understood by CI services to imply success or failure.
 - You configure your CI service to run all of this every time there's a push to your Git server.
 (For example, you might provide a `.travis.yml` file to arrange for Travis-CI to run the autograder on GitHub commits.)
+- Exactly the same autograder run on the CI server as run locally on the students' computers.
+  The CI output is still helpful so students know they didn't forget to commit or push a file.
 - We provide you several example projects so you can see how this all fits together.

 RiceChecks, itself, is written in Kotlin, and should be able to process student projects written in Java, Kotlin